Dreams (Fleetwood Mac song): Critical reception

 Larry Flick from Billboard magazine wrote, "The Corrs bring an interesting Celtic flavor to the first pop single from Legacy: A Tribute to Fleetwood Mac's Rumours.
 Although it's difficult to let go of the intense drama of the original recording, the act's earnest delivery is to be commended and appreciated.
 In an effort to better connect with the kids of crossover radio, club icon Todd Terry has been enlisted to remix the song with a more forceful disco sound.
 It was a wise move that gives this single a fighting chance in drawing the positive attention of the pop masses."
-Scottish Daily Record praised the cover version as "superb".
+The Scottish Daily Record praised the cover version as "superb".

 Music Week felt the classic "is given an uplifting Celtic overhaul on this breezy, radio-friendly cover which has Andrea Corr's gorgeous vocal joined by violin and tin whistle.
 With airplay already building and the familiarity of the song, 'Dreams' should see the quartet reaching even further than their ever-growing fanbase."
 An editor from Sunday Mirror stated that "Ireland's three most beautiful women and their brother should finally crack it over here with this Todd Terry remix."

 Music video

 A music video was produced to accompany the song, directed by British music video director and editor Dani Jacobs.
-Shot in Singapore on April 10th, 1998 at the Thian Hock Keng Temple during the bands promotional tour of South Asia.
+Shot in Singapore on April 10, 1998 at the Thian Hock Keng Temple during the bands promotional tour of South Asia.
 It won the "Best Adult Contemporary Video" award from Billboard magazine in 1998.
 The video was made available on YouTube in 2009 and as of early 2025, it had generated more than 28 million views.
 The video for the Todd Terry Remix was made available on the platform in 2014.